RDFLib/pyLODE/README.rst

 Examples
 ========
-pyLODE has been tested with all of the 30+ ontologies in `src/pylode/examples/ <src/pylode/examples/>`__ and we are trying to ensure it captures all of their annotations.
-For each example, there is the original RDF file and the corresponding output, either HTML, Markdown or both.
+pyLODE has been tested with all of the 30+ ontologies in `pylode/examples/ <pylode/examples/>`_ and we are trying to ensure it captures all of their annotations.
+For each example, there is the original RDF file and the corresponding output, in HTML & Markdown.

 For example, `Epimorphic's <https://www.epimorphics.com/>`__'s **Registry Ontology** is:

-- **reg.ttl** - source file
+- **agrif.ttl** - source file
-- **reg.html** - HTML output
+- **agrif.html** - HTML output
-    - see this `rendered online by GitHack <https://raw.githack.com/RDFLib/pyLODE/master/src/pylode/examples/reg.html>`__
+    - see this `rendered online by GitHack <https://raw.githack.com/RDFLib/pyLODE/master/pylode/examples/agrif.html>`__
-    - see `the point-of-truth rendered online <https://epimorphics.com/public/vocabulary/Registry.html>`__
+    - see `the point-of-truth rendered online <https://linked.data.gov.au/def/agrif>`__
-- **reg.md** - Markdown output
+- **agrif.md** - Markdown output
-    - see this `rendered online by GitHub <https://github.com/RDFLib/pyLODE/blob/master/src/pylode/examples/reg.md>`__
+    - see this `rendered online by GitHub <https://github.com/RDFLib/pyLODE/blob/master/pylode/examples/agrif.md>`__
+- **agrif.skos.html** - HTMl output, "skosp" profile
+    - see this `rendered online by GitHack <https://raw.githack.com/RDFLib/pyLODE/master/pylode/examples/agrif.skosp.html>`__

+You can build all of the example outputs locally by running `pylode/examples/_make_examples.py <pylode/examples/_make_examples.py>`_ which also serves as a good demonstration of calling pyLODE from a Python file.

 Ontologies online using pyLODE: